Study of B^{0}_{s} \rightarrow \ TT(a_{2}(1320),K^{*}_{2}(1430),f_{2}(1270),f^{'}_{2}(1525)) in the perturbative QCD

-In the exploration of two-body decay of $ B $ mesons, the perturbative QCD factorization approach is a method based on factorization ~\cite{Yan:2018si,Li:2021qiw,Rui:2021kbn,Liang:2022mrz,Yang:2022jog,Liu:2021nun,Liang:2019eur} to calculate the decay process of $B^{0}_{s} \rightarrow \ M_{1}M_{2} $, in which $ M_{i} $ are composed of light non-charmed mesons.
-In the perturbative QCD approach, the factorization scale about $ 1/b$ is used to separate the perturbative area from the nonperturbative area, and the non-leptonic decay of the $B$ meson is assumed to be dominated by hard gluon exchange, so that the hard part of the decay process can be isolated and calculated directly by the perturbative theory, while the nonperturbative part is absorbed into the universal hadron wave function.
-On this basis, the two-body decay amplitude of $B^{0}_{s}$ meson can be generally described as
+In the exploration of two-body decay of $ B $ mesons, the perturbative QCD factorization approach assumes paramount significance.
+This method based on factorization ~\cite{Yan:2018si,Li:2021qiw,Rui:2021kbn,Liang:2022mrz,Yang:2022jog,Liu:2021nun,Liang:2019eur} to calculate the decay process of $B^{0}_{s} \rightarrow \ M_{1}M_{2} $, in which $ M_{i} $ are composed of light noncharmed mesons.
+In the perturbative QCD framework, the factorization scale about $ 1/b$ is employed to demarcate the boundary between the perturbative and nonperturbative regimes.
+The nonleptonic decay of the $B$ meson is postulated to be primarily governed by the exchange of hard gluons, permitting the isolation and direct computation of the hard portion of the decay process through perturbative methodologies.
+Simultaneously, the nonperturbative component is absorbed into the universal hadron wave function.
+On this foundation, the two-body decay amplitude of $B^{0}_{s}$ meson is generically expressed as

-Here the hard decay kernel ${\cal H}$ represents the contributions of Feynman diagrams, which can be calculated by the perturbative theory.
-The nonperturbative inputs $\phi_{\emph{B}^{0}_{s}}$, $\phi_{h_{1}}$ and $\phi_{h_{2}}$ represent the wave functions of $B^{0}_{s}$ meson, tensor mesons, respectively, which can be obtained by extracting relevant experimental data or calculating based on several nonperturbative approaches.
+Here the hard decay kernel ${\cal H}$ represents the contributions emanating from Feynman diagrams, amenable to computation through perturbative theory.
+The nonperturbative inputs $\phi_{\emph{B}^{0}_{s}}$, $\phi_{h_{1}}$ and $\phi_{h_{2}}$ denote the wave functions of $B^{0}_{s}$ meson, tensor mesons, respectively.
+These wave functions may be deduced via the extraction of pertinent empirical data or calculated through various nonperturbative methodologies.

-The corresponding theoretical calculations of tensor mesons attract some researchers.
-Compared with vector mesons, tensor mesons are more special and complex.
-For $B \rightarrow \ PT $, $ VT $~\cite{Zou:2012td,Liu:2017cwl}, relevant people have done research about the tensor meson in the final state.
-But for $B^{0}_{s} \rightarrow \ TT $, the case where the final states are all tensor mesons has not yet been studied in the literature, and this article is the first to do so.
+Theoretical investigations into the calculations pertaining to tensor mesons have garnered the attention of several researchers.
+In comparison to vector mesons, tensor mesons are more special and complex.
+For $B \rightarrow \ PT $, $ VT $~\cite{Zou:2012td,Liu:2017cwl}, some scholars have investigated the tensor meson in the final state.
+However, for $B^{0}_{s} \rightarrow \ TT $, the case where the final states are all tensor mesons has not yet been studied in the literature, and this article is the first in this perspective.
 For the decays of $B^{0}_{s} \rightarrow \ TT $, the amplitude can be defined as three invariant helicity components: $A_{0}$, for which the polarizations of the tensor meson are longitudinal with the respect to their momenta, and $A_{\Arrowvert}$, $A_{\perp}$ are for transversely polarized tensor meson~\cite{Huang:2005if,Li:2006cva}.